 There’s not a pet owner among us who hasn’t wished their dog or cat could talk.
 We can communicate easily using complex verbal language, but dogs are limited to their body language to express their wants and needs.

 Once you know what your dog is “saying” through non-verbal communication, you can better understand its behavior and mood.
-Here are five types of dog communication, what they look like, and what they may mean:

 1. Excitement vs Arousal